efredine/tccp-playground/PRODUCTION.md

 In production mode, CORS is automatically handled since frontend and API are served from the same origin.

-### Router nesting error

-If you get `Nesting at the root is no longer supported.
-Use fallback_service instead.`:
-- This was fixed by using `fallback_service` instead of `nest_service` for static file serving
-- The fix is already implemented in the current version

 ### API environment detection

 The frontend automatically detects whether it's running in development or production: